devpin95/MeshGenerator/README.md

 <p align="center"><img src="http://dpiner.com/projects/MeshGenerator/images/GuideMeshGeneratorOverview.png" width="500"></p>

 - `B` - Main options for mesh generator
-    - `Dimensions` - determines the number of 255x255-vertex meshes to lay out in a grid
+    - `Dimensions` - determines the number of 255x255 vertices meshes to lay out in a grid
     - `Height Map Type` - selects which generation mode to use for the mesh